WHY SUPPORTIVE HOUSING?

 The Housing First approach is guided by the belief that people need basic necessities like food and a place to live before they can begin to focus on other areas of life improvement, such as getting a job, budgeting properly, or attending to substance use issues.

-Housing and Urban Development (HUD) Secretary Ben Carson recently spoke at the National Conference on Ending Homelessness in support of Housing First.
+While in office, former Housing and Urban Development (HUD) Secretary Ben Carson spoke at the National Conference on Ending Homelessness in support of Housing First.
 He stated, "A man will not beat addiction from a gutter, he will not get psychiatric help underneath a bridge, and he will not find a steady job without a steady address."

 Thanks to widely documented successes, HUD requires the Housing First approach in all of its housing programs as does the State of California and the City of San Diego.